department-of-veterans-affairs/va-digital-services-platform-docs/content/browse resources/intro.md

 # Browing Product Lifecycle Resources

-No matter where you are in your current product's life cycle, these resources are here to help you work through challenges at each step, and infuse your decisions with user research.
+No matter where you are in your product's lifecycle, these resources are here to help you work through challenges at each step, and infuse your decisions with user research.

 ## The resources in this Playbook are organized by product lifecycle phase: